Priyanka01dA-project/supermarket-sales-excel-dashboard/README.md

 # supermarket-sales-excel-dashboard
 This project analyzes a supermarket sales dataset to understand sales performance, customer behavior, and product trends.
-An interactive dashboard was created using Microsoft Excel to visualize key metrics and provide insights into sales across different product lines, cities, branches, and customer segments.
+An interactive dashboard was created using Microsoft Excel to visualize key metrics and provide actionable insights.

 **TOOLS USED:**
--Microsoft Excel:Pivot Tables,Data Cleaning,Data Visualization,Slicers for interactive filtering.
+- Microsoft Excel (Pivot Tables, Data Cleaning, Data Visualization, Slicers)

 **KEY KPIs:-**
 -Total Sales: 322,966